You weren’t born in the 15th century, so why would you start your day with a ritual that was?

-Here are 7 great reasons to nix your caffeine consumption habits and choose OptiMind instead:
+Here are 7 great reasons to curb your caffeine consumption habits and switch to OptiMind instead!

 1. Coffee Breath & Teeth Stains